 If there is a pandemic to be actually worried about, it's the pandemic of fear as we approach the midterm elections.Ebola, ISIS, the Border: So Much to Fear, So Little Time!

-pandemic, pan-dem′ik, adj. incident to a whole people, epidemic.
+Pandemic, pan-dem′ik, adj. incident to a whole people, epidemic.

 The disease is nearly always epidemic, though at intervals it appears to be pandemic and in certain districts almost endemic.